-This screen lets you upload new firmware to your Zyxel Device.
-Download the latest firmware file from the Zyxel website and upload it to your Zyxel Device using this screen.
-The upload process uses HTTP (Hypertext Transfer Protocol) and may take up to three minutes.
+Then upload the firmware file to your Zyxel Device.
+The upload process uses HTTP (Hypertext Transfer Protocol).
+The upload may take up to 3 minutes.
 After a successful upload, the Zyxel Device will reboot.

 Click Maintenance > Firmware Upgrade to open the following screen.